 The apres scene here is really great, and most things are kid-friendly.
 We were excited to sample our first Canadian poutine while we were here – yum!
 If you don’t have kids, things will get rowdy later at night, but our hotel was at the opposite end of most of that, and we weren’t bothered at all.

-Travel and Lodging to Whistler with kids
+Travel to Whistler with kids

 There are plenty of options, and if you’re feeling particularly adventurous, you can even transfer by helicopter!
 Check here for the best prices on a good list of airport transfer options.